How to Configure NAT PAT in Cisco Packet Tracer

 Step 2

-Configure the TCP/IP settings of PC0 and PC1 as follows.
+Configure the TCP/IP settings for PC0 and PC1 as described above.
+This step will ensure that network traffic works correctly.

 Assigning IP Addresses to PCs in Packet Tracer